Trump warns countries that ‘play games’ with US trade deals will face higher tariffs

 - President Donald Trump threatened higher tariffs on goods from countries that "play games" with their existing US trade agreements, following the Supreme Court's decision quashing his global duties.
 PHOTO: BLOOMBERG

-[WASHINGTON] US President Donald Trump on Monday warned countries against backing away from recently negotiated trade deals with the US after the Supreme Court struck down his emergency tariffs, saying that he would hit them with much higher duties under different trade laws.
+[WASHINGTON] US President Donald Trump on Monday (Feb 23) warned countries against backing away from recently negotiated trade deals with the US after the Supreme Court struck down his emergency tariffs, saying that if they did, he would hit them with much higher duties under different trade laws.

-Trump, in a series of social media posts, said he also may impose license fees on trading partners as uncertainty over his next tariff moves gripped the global economy and sent stocks lower.
+Trump, in a series of social media posts, said he also may impose licence fees on trading partners as uncertainty over his next tariff moves gripped the global economy and sent stocks lower.

 Trump said that despite the court’s decision to invalidate his tariffs under the International Emergency Economic Powers Act, its decision affirmed his ability to use tariffs under other legal authorities “in a much more powerful and obnoxious way, with legal certainty, than the Tariffs as initially used.”

-He suggested that the US could impose new license fees on trading partners, but did not provide any details.
+He suggested that the US could impose new licence fees on trading partners, but did not provide any details.

 A spokesperson for the US Trade Representative’s office did not immediately respond to a request for further comment on Trump’s plans.